puppetlabs/puppet-docs/source/puppet/6.5/configuration.md

 Puppet agent cannot apply configurations until its approved certificate is available.
 Since the certificate may or may not be available immediately, puppet agent will repeatedly try to fetch it at this interval.
-You can turn off waiting for certificates by specifying a time of 0, in which case puppet agent will exit if it cannot get a cert.
+You can turn off waiting for certificates by specifying a time of 0, or a maximum amount of time to wait in the `maxwaitforcert` setting, in which case puppet agent will exit if it cannot get a cert.
 This setting can be a time interval in seconds (30 or 30s), minutes (30m), hours (6h), days (2d), or years (5y).